Updated August 23, 2017

 Section 1 & 2A - US 183 to Parmer Lane:

 The northbound Express Lane opened on October 15, 2016 between RM 2222 and Parmer Lane.
-Construction is essentially complete in this area with some landscaping work occurring on the slopes along the highway and some fencing and railing still being installed along the new shared use path.
+Construction is essentially complete in this area with some landscaping work still to be completed.
 A portion of the shared use path between Braker Lane and Shoal Creek at US 183 still needs to be built.
-A date has not been set for the start of that construction.
+A separate contract is being issued for that work.
+Construction is expected to begin in late 2017.

 Section 2B - US 183 to RM 2222: